 That’s why it’s vital that your email archiver have the advanced search functionality.
 It is designed to help compliance officers and admins execute more complex and demanding searches.

-It lets you structure your search better and leaves you with a manageable number of results even if you’re searching through terabytes of email data.
+It lets you structure your search better, combine multiple search options and operators by adding fields and blocks to pinpoint the right emails in millions of others.
+Advanced search leaves you with a manageable number of results even if you’re searching through terabytes of email data.

 Here’s what it looks like in practice: